0SINTr/ofm/README.md

 - The OFM best fits OSINT investigations related to individuals.
 - Any OSINT investigations should be preceded by [proper OpSec](https://github.com/0SINTr/ooo).

-## Steps
+## Stages
 **OFM** is meant to be followed in a **top-down approach**, starting with the widest types and methods of searching for data, and gradually implementing increasingly specialized tools and techniques.
 In the end, all the collected data is funneled into the **Data Process & Analysis** phase.

-### Search engines
+### STAGE 1: Search engines
+- The main goal of this stage is to **collect more PII** (Personal Identifiable Information, e.g. email addresses and/or usernames) about the target.
+The discovery of new PII is useful both for **recursively searching the web** for more data on the target, as well as **feeding this PII to specialized OSINT tools** during Stages 2-5.
-- This step may sometimes collect **the most amount of data**, although this data may be quite scattered and raw in the absence of any kind of automation or filtering algorithm.
+- This stage may sometimes collect **the most amount of data**, although this data may be quite scattered and raw in the absence of any kind of automation or filtering algorithm.
 - For each search engine, **manual** or **automated** (API-based) **advanced search and scrape** methods can be applied to filter the results via built-in operators or patterns, and also to organize the data in structured formats e.g. **JSON**.
-- Furthermore, **recursive searching and scraping** should be applied for each piece of **PII** (Personal Identifiable Information, e.g. emails, usernames, profile URLs) collected during previous searches.
+- Furthermore, **recursive searching and scraping** should be applied for each piece of **PII** collected during previous searches.
 This can be done best by using an automated tool.
-- The tools used in this step are the most **well-known search engines**, either queried manually or programmatically:
+- The tools used in this stage are the most **well-known search engines**, either queried manually or programmatically:
     - [Google Advanced Search](https://www.google.com/advanced_search)
     - [Bing Advanced Search](https://support.microsoft.com/en-us/topic/advanced-search-keywords-ea595928-5d63-4a0b-9c6b-0b769865e78a)
     - [Yandex Advanced Search](https://yandex.com/support/search/query-language/search-operators.html)